-None of these amendments have had a material effect on how the Group's financial performance and financial position for the current or prior years and/or on the disclosures set out in these consolidated financial statements.
+Except for the amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies, which are shown below, none of these amendments have had a material effect on how the Group's financial performance and financial position for the current or prior years and/or on the disclosures set out in these consolidated financial statements.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.